prebid/prebid-server/docs/endpoints/openrtb2/auction.md

 ### OpenRTB Differences

-This section describes the ways in which Prebid-Server **breaks** the OpenRTB spec.
+This section describes the ways in which Prebid Server **breaks** the OpenRTB spec.

 #### Allowed Bidders

-Prebid-Server returns a 400 on requests which define `wseat` or `bseat`.
+Prebid Server returns a 400 on requests which define `wseat` or `bseat`.
 We may add support for these in the future, if there's compelling need.

-Instead, an Impression is only offered to a Bidder if `bidrequest.imp[i].ext.{bidderName}` exists.
+Instead, an impression is only offered to a bidder if `bidrequest.imp[i].ext.{bidderName}` exists.

 This supports publishers who want to sell different impressions to different bidders.